DiscipleTools/DT_DOCS/Disciple_Tools_Theme/user_mass_contacts_csv_import.rst

 For the csv file the format is as follows; [``Name``], [``Contact Phone``], [``Contact Email``], [``Contact Address``], [``Gender``], [``Notes``].
 If you can't fill a space then leave it blank. ``Notes`` will take all of the remaining columns after gender.

+Note: UTF-8 is the recommended file format, to guarantee all contacts import correctly.

 Once you have the file, go to your ``admin page``.
 Next,  click on ``Extensions`` on the left menu.
 Then click on the ``Tools`` tab.
 You will then see the option for CSV import.
 Click ``upload file``, then upload your file.
 Select your ``delimiter`` (by default ``,``), ``header`` (if the first line has contact info or not), and which source all these contacts are coming from.
 Then choose a user to assign it to.